 Community Education course fees will vary.
-Please consult the website for the most up to date information.
+Please consult the fall or spring brochurewebsite for the most up to date information.

 Fees must be paid prior to the first day of classes.
 Payment can be made by cash, or check.

 No fees shall be charged for co-enrolled classes.